-Recently, she has been named the 2021-22 Los Angeles Youth Poet Laureate and runner-up for the 2022 United States National Youth Poet Laureate.
-She is the author of L(EYE)GHT, runner-up for Animal Heart Press' Chapbook Contest, which has been published in April 2022.
-Her interviews and performances have been featured by NPR, POETRY Foundation, The Kennedy Center, The National Poetry Coalition, The Takeaway (Melissa Harris-Perry Show), The Los Angeles Public Library and many others.
-Jessica's poems appear in POETRY Magazine, The Adroit Journal, Frontier Poetry, The Journal, and Waxwing Magazine among others.
-A Best of the Net and Pushcart Prize Nominee, she is also a YoungArts Finalist in Writing (Poetry), 1st Place Winner of Columbia College Chicago's Young Authors Contest, Foyle Young Poet Top 100 Winner, 2nd Place Winner of the Bennington Young Writers Awards (Poetry), Gregory Djanikian Scholar Finalist, and more.
-When Jessica is not writing, she serves as the founding Editor-in-Chief of The Lumiere Review and one of the EICs of Polyphony Lit and her school's literary magazine, The Ink and the Iris.
-She also reads for Palette Poetry, Carve Magazine, and Breakbread Magazine.
-Last but not least, Jessica is a WriteGirl mentee! |
+Previously, she has been named the 2021-22 Los Angeles Youth Poet Laureate and runner-up for the 2022 United States National Youth Poet Laureate.
+She is the author of L(EYE)GHT, runner-up for Animal Heart Press' Chapbook Contest (April 2022).
+Her interviews and performances have been featured by NPR's All Things Considered, POETRY Foundation, The Kennedy Center, The National Poetry Coalition, The Takeaway (Melissa Harris-Perry Show), The Los Angeles Public Library, and many others.
+Jessica has been recognized as a National YoungArts Finalist in Writing (Poetry), Foyle Young Top 100 Poet, 1st Place Winner of Columbia College Chicago's Young Authors Contest, 2nd Place Winner of the Bennington Young Writers Awards (Poetry), Gregory Djanikian Scholar Finalist, and more.
+Her poems appear in POETRY Magazine, The Adroit Journal, Frontier Poetry, The Journal, and Waxwing Magazine among others.
+When Jessica is not writing, she serves as the founding Editor-in-Chief of The Lumiere Review and has previously served as of the EICs of Polyphony Lit and her school's literary magazine, The Ink and the Iris.
+She also previously read for Palette Poetry, Carve Magazine, and Breakbread Magazine. |

 Jessica Kim's poems convey a deep study of forms, building them up to break them down, seeking to make them beautiful through well-wrought lyric which serves as a necessary witness to xenophobia and anti-Asian violence and calling for disability justice.